Current densities

 def polarization_current(t, parameters):

-"""Represents a current density used for creating a polarization curve.
+""" This function represents a current density used for creating a polarization curve.
+For the first delta_t_ini_step seconds, the current

-Starting from 0, the current density increases by the value of delta_i_pola every delta_t, following C∞ step current
+increases by the value of delta_i_pola every delta_t, following C∞ step current increments, until it reaches

-increments, until it reaches i_max_pola.
+i_max_pola.
 Each increment lasts for delta_t_load_pola seconds.
-After each increment,
+After each increment, there is a pause of

-there is a pause of delta_t_break_pola seconds to allow the stack to reach equilibrium.
+delta_t_break_pola seconds to allow the stack to reach equilibrium.

 Parameters: